jinyoungjo/academic-kickstart/content/publication/tag_repetition/index.md

 #lastmod: resubmitted
 featured: true
 draft: false
+in_progress: true # To hide from all publications

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.